xcat2/xcat-core/docs/source/advanced/sysclone.rst

 Known Issue
 -----------

-Can not install systemimager RPMs in centos6.5 by yum
+Can not install systemimager RPMs in CentOS6.5 by yum
 ``````````````````````````````````````````````````````

-If you install systemimager RPMs on Centos 6.5 node by yum, you maybe hit failure because some defect of Centos6.5 itself.
-So please copy related RPMs to Centos 6.5 node and install them by hand.
+If you install systemimager RPMs on CentOS 6.5 node by yum, you maybe hit failure because some defect of CentOS6.5 itself.
+So please copy related RPMs to CentOS 6.5 node and install them by hand.

 * **On management node**::